ArcElewyn/IT/Python/learnings.md

 + *Print ()* :  print the message or the value of the variable, to print multiple lines, add 3 quote before and after the message you want to print.
 + *Input()* : wait for the user to input something, can be used to set variable.
-+ *match case* : set a variable then match will check the content of said variable, and the script will continue based on the content
++ *match case* : set a variable then match will check the content of said variable, and the script will continue based on the content, to sort any other answer, use case _:
 > match examplevariable :\
 &nbsp;&nbsp;&nbsp;case 'number' : \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;print("number of files")\